 Cancer Survivorship Committee

-The Committee provides leadership and oversight of the Society’s cancer survivorship activities., works with appropriate committees and groups within and outside the Society to enhance the quality and quantity of cancer survivorship in the relevant programs and provides leadership in joint efforts with other societies in the area of cancer survivorship.
+The Committee provides leadership and oversight of ASCO’s cancer survivorship activities, works with appropriate committees and groups within and outside ASCO to enhance the quality and quantity of cancer survivorship in the relevant programs and provides leadership in joint efforts with other societies in the area of cancer survivorship.

 Clinical Practice Committee